 More expensive accommodations on Koh Mook – Luxury Style with the comfort of a swimming pool

 There are a few places offering luxury and comfort if you´re willing to pay for them.
 I walked inside the Sivalai Beach Resort, which is the most expensive hotel on the island and it looks like there was nothing missing here.
 A comfortable swimming pool and a Maldivian-style white beach in your footsteps.
 Click here to read more or book the place.
 Similar places in this price category are Mook Lamai Resort & Spa and Pawapi Resort.
 Or you can Click here if you prefer to book with Agoda.
 I receive a small commission on your purchase through the above links with Booking and Agoda.

 A few more practical questions and travel information about Koh Mook

 Is the Internet available on the island of Ko Muk?

 Most places on Koh Mook do offer free WiFi, however, it is an island so don´t expect a high-speed connection.
 Sometimes it breaks down but in general, you can find WiFi in most holiday accommodations and some bars and restaurants.

 What is the best time to visit Koh Mook?

-I hope by now you have a good idea by now about this truly amazing island of Koh Mook, Ko Mook, Koh Muk or however you like to call it.
+I hope by now you have a good idea about this truly amazing island of Koh Mook, Ko Mook, Koh Muk, or whatever you like to call it.
 The name doesn´t matter, but the experience does and for me it was great.
 If you have any questions or if I forgot to cover anything, feel free to ask or share in the comment box below.